Skip to content

 The properties of an emergent whole cannot be predicted from its parts alone.

 By T2, emergent wholes are irreducible to their constituent parts.
-Let whole \(W\) consist of parts \(\{p_1, \ldots, p_n\}\), with emergent property \(P(W)\) not derivable from \(\{P(p_i)\}\).
-If \(W\) equaled the sum of its parts, then \(P(W)\) would be derivable from the parts, contradicting emergence.
-Therefore \(W\) is greater than the sum of its parts.
-Unpredictability follows similarly: if emergent properties could be predicted from parts, they could be reduced to a function of the parts, again a contradiction.
+If a whole possessed only properties derivable from its parts taken separately, it would be reducible to those parts, contradicting emergence.
+Therefore the whole is greater than the sum of its parts.
+Unpredictability follows similarly: if emergent properties could be predicted entirely from the parts, they could be reduced to a combination of the parts’ properties, again contradicting the irreducibility that T2 establishes.

 Scholium: Emergence means the whole is greater than the sum of its parts (T2).
 P9 pushes this further: not only is the whole “more,” but that “more” is in principle unpredictable from the parts alone.